| By OnMilwaukee.com Staff Writers |

 2305 N. Prospect Ave., (414) 223-1500

-Located in the Whole Foods Organic Market, this national chain prides itself on high quality coffee.
-The cafe has a small counter as well as larger lounge style seating area right in the store.
+Located within Whole Foods, this national chain prides itself on high quality coffee.
+The cafe has a small counter as well as larger lounge style seating area in a pocket of the store.

 East Side: 2211 N. Prospect Ave., (414) 273-3753